Chart Color Schemes

 Halls Creek faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 12.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.7%).
+The area's university qualification rate is 12.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.7%).
 Trade and technical skills are prominent, with 28.7% of residents aged 15+ holding vocational credentials – advanced diplomas (3.8%) and certificates (24.9%).

-Educational participation is high at 33.0%, including 18.1% in primary education, 9.4% in secondary education, and 1.0% pursuing tertiary education.
-Nine schools operate within Halls Creek, educating approximately 619 students.
-The educational mix includes two primary schools and seven K-12 schools.
+Educational participation is high, with 33.0% of residents currently enrolled in formal education.
+This includes 18.1% in primary education, 9.4% in secondary education, and 1.0% pursuing tertiary education.
+A total of 9 schools operate within Halls Creek, educating approximately 619 students.
+The educational mix includes 2 primary schools and 7 K-12 schools.

 Frequently Asked Questions - Education